Forensic Anthropology Field School

 Dr. Johnsen is Professor of Anthropology and Dean of the School of Arts and Sciences at Utica College, where he has been a member of the faculty since 1977.

-A specialist in medical and ecological anthropology, cross-cultural healing, the cultures of Eastern Europe, and the Native American cultures of New York, Dr. Johnsen is currently engaged in research on societal responses to the restoration of wolves to the Adirondack Park in upstate New York.
-He is one of the planners of Utica College’s Young Scholars Liberty Partnerships Program with the Utica School District and serves as President of its Advisory Board.
+A specialist in medical and ecological anthropology, cross-cultural healing, the cultures of Eastern Europe, and the Native American cultures of New York, Dr. Johnsen's most recent publications have been on societal responses to the restoration of wolves to the Adirondack Park in upstate New York, and on the efforts by the Oneida Indians to preserve their language.
+He is one of the developers of Utica College’s Young Scholars Liberty Partnerships Program with the Utica School District and serves as President of its Advisory Board.

 Dr. Johnsen received his Bachelor’s and Master of Arts degrees in Anthropology from Case Western Reserve University, where he studied with renowned paleoanthropologist Milford H. Wolpoff.
 He earned his Doctorate in Anthropology at the State University of New York at Buffalo in 1980.
 His dissertation, “Doctrinal Diversity in Two Religious Organizations,” revealed profound doctrinal heterogeneity among congregants masked by various social devices in a hierarchical Lutheran church structure when compared to the substantially less diversity presented by a more egalitarian Quaker meeting where discourse and debate is emphasized and valued.